What is Coronavirus?

 It's possible to contract coronavirus by coming in contact with infected surfaces or objects.
 At present, it's not known how contagious the disease is when it remains on a surface, but it's not thought to be the main way in which the virus spreads.
 Either way, touching a surface or object that has the virus on it (i.e. a door handle or a keyboard), and then touching your mouth or nose can spread diseases.

 While it's not practical to do this while you're out in public, it's essential to do this in your place of work and at home.
-Stocking up on surface cleaners can help you to keep your home and workplace sterile and safe, and it can reduce the chances of catching coronavirus from a surface or object.
+Use surface cleaners to help you to keep your home and workplace sterile and safe and to reduce the chances of catching coronavirus from a surface or object.

 The EPA claims that the most effective kinds of cleaners include diluted household bleach solutions and alcohol solutions with at least 70% alcohol5.
 Most common household disinfectants have been deemed to be effective, starting with your traditional Lysol and Clorox.